Old Dominion Monarchs men's basketball: History

-Early Years
+Early years

 Tommy Scott was the first coach at Old Dominion.
-A 1930 Graduate of VMI, he coached the Old Dominion men's basketball team (then known as the Norfolk "Braves") for 10 seasons til 1940.
-He compiled a record of 84–83.
-He also coached the football, track and baseball teams at Old Dominion.
+A 1930 Graduate of VMI, he coached the Old Dominion men's basketball team (then known as the Norfolk "Braves") for 10 seasons til 1940.He amassed a record of 84–83.
+Additionally, he coached the football, track, and baseball teams at Old Dominion.
 He retired from teaching and coaching in 1941 to pursue a business career.
 George Stirnweiss briefly coached Old Dominion for 2 seasons in the early 1940s, going just 4–29 during his tenure.
 Scrap Chandler followed as head coach of Old Dominion for 3 seasons going 27–24.
 The Old Dominion University Natatorium is named after Scrap Chandler.
 Old Dominion had two coaches in two years following Scrap Chandler in the mid-1940s.
 Julius Rubin and Jack Callahan went 14–8 and 21–8 respectively during their seasons.

 Bud Metheny Era

-Bud Metheny came to Old Dominion in 1948 and served as the baseball coach from 1948–1980 and the head basketball coach from 1948–65, compiling a 198–163 record and posting 16 winning seasons.
+Bud Metheny came to Old Dominion in 1948 and served as the baseball coach from 1948 to 1980 and the head basketball coach from 1948 to 1965, compiling a 198–163 record and posting 16 winning seasons.
 His 198 wins were ultimately surpassed by Blaine Taylor on January 5, 2011.[1]
-He also served as athletic director from 1963–1970.
+He also served as athletic director from 1963 to 1970.